Illithor/learn-java/Part One (Chapter 1~8).md

    Test Code: a class or methods that will test the real code and validate that it's doing the right thing.
    Real Code: the actual implementation of the class.
 2. Figure out what the class is supposed to do:
-   * List the Instance variables and methods.
+ * List the instance variables and methods.
  * Write prep code for the methods.
  * Implement the class.
  * Test the methods.
  * Debug and reimplement as needed.
 3. Use while loop when you don’t know how many times you ‘re going to loop.
    Use for loop when you know exactly the time you’re going to loop.
 4. Note the difference between `++x` and `x++`.